-This independent evaluation of the 2021/22 programme examines Reading is Caring's impact on people living with dementia and those who care for them, reflects on delivery in the context of the continued impacts of the pandemic and discusses possible future developments.
+This independent evaluation of the 2022/23 programme examines Reading is Caring's impact on people living with dementia and those who care for them, reflects on delivery and discusses possible future developments.

-Reading is Caring has resulted in positive (and often striking) benefits for people living with dementia including a sense of agency and positive mental health and wellbeing.
+Reading is Caring has resulted in positive (and often striking) benefits for people living with dementia across:

-The programme developed new skills and knowledge for them across three core areas:
+The programme developed new skills and knowledge for family care partners across four core areas:

 - General understanding of dementia, filling a gap in knowledge of dementia and its implications at pre-diagnosis and diagnosis stages for some participants

 - How to 'do' shared reading as a technique (and the impact it can have on people living with dementia)